nxt-insurance/nxt_schema/README.md

 - Make combinations of validations work with monads kind of implementation
 - Add back validations
+    - Should we have a global and a local registry for validators?
 - How do we want to deal with nil values?
     --> Probably global option(s) would be nice
     --> Probably should not be ok with nils by default